anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

     *  -  Parameter
        -  Description
        -  Example
-    *  -  PDF document content
+    *  -  PDF Document Content
        -  Raw content of PDF document.

-       -  You are may getting the content from the source PDF file via "Get file content" action from "SharePoint" connector.
+       -  You may get the content of the source PDF file by "Get file content" action from "SharePoint" connector or from some other connector.

     *  -  Start Page
-       -  The first page to start extraction (1 based).
+       -  Index of the first page to start extraction (indexes start from 1).
        -  3

     *  -  End Page
-       -  The last page to extract (inclusive).
-By default will use the last page of the source document.
+       -  Index of the last page to extract (inclusive).
+By default we will use the last page of the source document.
        -  7

     *  -  Result Type